 Claiming Life Insurance

-If you or a member of your family is a beneficiary of a life insurance policy, you need a certified copy of the death certificate.
-In most cases, you will need other certified vital records such as your birth certificate or marriage license proving your relationship to the deceased but as a named beneficiary, you may not have to.
-Getting several copies of the death certificate up front is the easiest way to speed up the process of claiming life insurance.
+If you or a member of your family is a beneficiary of a life insurance policy, you need a certified copy of the death record.
+You may need other certified vital records such as your birth certificate or marriage license proving your relationship to the deceased.
+But, as a named beneficiary, you may not have to.
+You can speed up the process of claiming life insurance by getting several copies of the death certificate up front.

 Medicaid – In some cases, you may be able to claim Medicaid benefits.
-You will have to provide a death certificate and Certified Vital Records such as a birth certificate or marriage license proving your relationship with the deceased.
+You will provide a death record and certified vital records such as a birth certificate or marriage license to prove your relationship with the deceased.
 You can order these documents at VitalRecordsOnline if you no longer have them in your possession.

 Settling and Closing Estates

-Setting an estate is a long and difficult process and you will often need more than one copy of a death certificate to do so.
+Settling an estate is a long and difficult process.
+You will often need more than one copy of a death record to do so.
 The larger the estate, the more complex the process.

 You will need a death certificate for each of the following processes: